No matter how much time you have to prepare, it can be overwhelming to think about all of the steps involved in selling your home.

 There are a lot of things about the selling process we just can’t control.
-As a listing agent, I strive to empower you to control everything that can be controlled in the process.
-During your listing consultation, I will want to explain these steps so you can get started on the right foot:
+As a listing agent, we strive to empower you to control everything that can be controlled in the process.
+During your listing consultation, we will want to explain these steps so you can get started on the right foot:

 - Preparation of your home [and yourself]

 Here are some very general guidelines to consider.
 We will talk about them in more detail during the listing consultation.

 - De-clutter your home.
 You want buyers to walk through your home freely and let them imagine themselves in your home.
 Pro Tip: you don’t need to remove ALL your personal items and pictures from your home.
 Just take it down a notch or two.

 - While you de-clutter, you will notice things in your home that need touching up or repair.
 Now is the time to get this done.
 Fill holes, fix drywall or doors, paint, and have major home systems serviced.

 - Clean.
 This goes hand in hand with any maintenance that needs to be done in the home.
 Make potential buyers feel like your home is impeccably maintained and care for.
 People will notice the cleanliness and will appreciate it.

 - Consider a pre-listing home inspection.
 The number one deal killer in any real estate transaction is the home inspection.
 Why?
 Once you receive an offer for your property, 80% of the negotiation power shifts to the buyer.
 Many sellers have their home pre-inspected.
 It will allow you to handle any potential issues with the property BEFORE you receive a purchase offer, and it reduces surprises during the contract period.
 It’s also wonderful to be able to address any repairs without the time constraint of a contract.